LEARN: EPA’s Role in Protecting Beaches

 Clean Water Act compliance monitoring

 This program works to protect human health and the environment by ensuring that the regulated community obeys environmental laws and regulations.

-This program provides businesses, federal facilities, local governments and tribes with tools to help meet environmental regulatory requirements.
+This program provides businesses, colleges and universities, federal facilities, local governments, and tribes with tools to help meet environmental regulatory requirements.

 This program provides additional information on EPA’s role in cleaning up water pollution.

 EPA is developing tools to better measure, identify, and address microbes in recreational waters and to better understand how these pollutants affect people’s health.
-EPA also creates national standards and criteria (indicators) for pathogens (bacteria/microbes) and works with states, territories, and tribes on adopting protections for their waterbodies.
+EPA also creates national criteria for indicators of fecal bacteria and toxins produced by harmful algal blooms and works with states, territories, and tribes on adopting protections for their waterbodies.